Konrad Fünfstück

-Konrad Fünfstück (born 7 October 1980) is a German football manager and former player.
-He manages the Liechtenstein national football team.
+Konrad Fünfstück (born 7 October 1980) is a German football manager who manages the Liechtenstein national team.

-His first major role was the job as the first team manager of 1.
+His first major role was as manager of 1.
 FC Kaiserslautern.
-He held this role from September 2015 when he replaced Kosta Runjaić until he was released in May 2016.
-He next managed Swiss Super League side FC Wil.
+Fünfstück held this role from September 2015 until he was released in May 2016.
+He has also managed Swiss Super League side FC Wil.

 Managerial career

 Early career

-Initially, Fünfstück worked at VfB Pößneck having ended his playing career due to injury.
-At Pößneck, he was the kids team manager.
-In July 2002, he left VfB Pößneck to join SpVgg Greuther Fürth as the youth team manager.
+Having ended his playing career due to injury, Fünfstück worked as the youth team manager of VfB Pößneck.
+In July 2002, he left Pößneck to join Greuther Fürth as the youth team manager.
 He stayed as the manager until 2006, when he became Fürth's youth director.
-He took charge of the youth team once more in 2010 and remained in this post until June 2011, when he once again moved upwards to become the new manager of SpVgg Greuther Fürth II.
+He took charge of the youth team once more in 2010 and remained in this post until June 2011, when he once again moved upwards to become the new manager of Greuther Fürth II.

-This was the post he remained in until the end of 2012.
+He remained in this post until the end of 2012.
 During his time with Fürth II, they played in the Regionalliga Bayern.

 1. FC Kaiserslautern

 Fünfstück left Greuther Fürth to join 1.FC Kaiserslautern, where he would become their reserve team manager and head of youth development.
-When Kosta Runjaic left the club in September 2015, Fünfstück was announced the new first team manager.
-His first game in charge was a 2-1 away win over VfL Bochum.
+When Kosta Runjaic left the club in September 2015, Fünfstück was announced as the new first team manager.
+His first game in charge was a 2–1 away win over VfL Bochum.
 By the end of the 2015–16 season Fünfstück was released from his contract.

 FC Wil

-In June 2017 he was named new manager of Swiss club FC Wil.
+In June 2017 he was named as the new manager of Swiss Super League club FC Wil.

 Werder Bremen

-In May 2019, it was announced Fünfstück would manage Werder Bremen's reserves in the 2019–20 season.
+In May 2019, it was announced Fünfstück would manage Werder Bremen II for the 2019–20 season.

 Liechtenstein

-On 23 May 2023, it was announced Fünfstück would be the new Liechtenstein manager from 1 June.
+On 23 May 2023, Fünfstück was announced as the new Liechtenstein national team manager from 1 June.